ShorelineCrypto/FuturebitMoonlander2_SoloMiner/README.md

 # Best Practice for Futurebit Moonlander2 USB ASIC on solo mining mode

-Linux scripts provided for best practice of USB ASIC on mining Nengcoin (NENG).
+Windows10/Linux scripts provided for best practice of USB ASIC on mining Nengcoin (NENG).

 * Two wallets running scripts.
 * mining scripts for rotating on two full nodes, or 1 full node + 1 pool
 * Two configuration files for "nengcoin.conf" in two different folders for the two full nodes.

+## Solo Mining on Two Rotating Nodes works on Windows10

+Sefia provided windows10 bat script under "window10" folder here.
+Solo mining setup for USB ASIC on two rotating nodes was found to be good for windows10 too for the same theory below.

 ## Problems for USB ASIC solo mining on  Nengcoin (NENG)